 “In this industry, the sky is the limit, so look at the long-term goals you are trying or hoping to accomplish and be forthcoming about what you want out of this as well,” Ken affirmed.
 “At Modern, there are so many career paths and opportunities, there really is a path for each and every person who wants to be involved in the industry!”

-At Modern Niagara our Labour Managers are responsible for building and growing our field teams.
-If you are interested in developing your career with a dynamic and growth-oriented company, reach out and discover who the Labour Manager is in your area.
-They are always looking to expand their teams with hungry and diverse talent.
+At Modern Niagara, our Labour Managers are responsible for building and growing our field teams.
+If you are interested in joining our team as a skilled tradesperson, developing your career with a dynamic and growth-oriented company, click here to learn more!